SharpRay/mini-ldw/README.md

 create schema es_schema 'elasticsearch:127.0.0.1:9200:test_index:root:root';
 ```

-If the index is not specified, then all the indexes will be mapped to tables in the elasticsearch schema.
+If the index is not specified, then all indexes will be mapped to tables in the elasticsearch schema.

 ## Drop Schema